-I made this vegan nutella cake over the weekend for my brother’s birthday—I mentioned in this post that I made him a cake last year but not this year, so I clearly felt the need to redeem myself.
-A rich, moist chocolate-y cake topped with the most perfect chocolate hazelnut icing did the trick!
+I made this vegan nutella cake over the weekend for my brother’s birthday—I made him this chocolate cake last year, but this year I was all about this rich, moist chocolate-y cake topped with the most perfect chocolate hazelnut icing did the trick!

 I mean, if I do say so myself.

 - homemade Nutella

 - dairy free milk -- I used almond milk, but any kind should work

 - applesauce -- unsweetened